What Is Rideshare Insurance? Do I Need It?

 Rideshare insurance plans offer coverage for rideshare drivers where gaps in the rideshare company policies leave you vulnerable.
 Most of these policies will also cover the personal use of your vehicles, as well as those risky gap times when you are on the clock but still not covered.

-If you are a rideshare driver then rideshare insurance is for you.
+If you are a rideshare driver, rideshare insurance is for you.
 Regardless of whether you work on a full-time or part-time basis, you could be subject to major liability should something go wrong on the job.

 A good rideshare insurance policy is a must not only for anybody working for a rideshare service provider like Uber and Lyft, but also if you are working for an on-demand food delivery app like UberEats or Grubhub.